 Maths is taught daily at Starks Field to support children in becoming fluent in the fundamentals of mathematics, be able to reason mathematically and problem solve by applying their mathematics to a variety of problems.
 Children are taught maths in their normal classes.
 We follow the National Curriculum programme of study for maths.

 At Starks Field we use White Rose Maths progression and schemes of learning to deliver maths lessons from Early Years through to Year 6.
 Through this approach children develop mastery by working on the three key areas of fluency, reasoning and problem solving.
 Children will develop their conceptual understanding, as well as the ability to recall and apply knowledge rapidly and accurately.
 There is a daily emphasis on reasoning and problem solving to apply the skills they learn.
 Pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 For more information about White Rose Maths, please look at their parent/carer and pupil section (https://whiteroseeducation.com/parent-pupil-resources/maths#start) or to look at the curriculum maps, click below.

-In support of their times tables knowledge, we use TTrockstars (https://ttrockstars.com/login) in Key Stage 2, which gives the children a fun way to practise their tables online, earning coins for every correct answer and being able to spend them on their avatar.
-Children in KS2 regularly test their knowledge in a timed situation with music playing in the background.
-We have termly competitions, celebrating the classes and individuals who perform highly.
+In support of their times tables knowledge, we use TTRockstars (https://ttrockstars.com/login) in Key Stage 2, which gives the children a fun way to practise their tables online, earning coins for every correct answer and being able to spend them on their avatar.
+Teachers have provided children with their own login (six letters) and password (normally three numbers) so that they can log in both at home and in school.

+Arithmetic skills are assessed at the end of KS2.
+Children learn strategies to solve all four operations in addition, subtraction, multiplication and division.
 Parental support with everyday maths is a very important part of developing a child’s confidence in maths.
-Here is a link to a website that may help. www.familymathstoolkit.org.uk
+Here is a link to a website that may help: www.familymathstoolkit.org.uk